-Speak with the Ward Staff for any concerns or questions surrounding your pain relief.
+Speak with the ward staff if you have any concerns or questions surrounding your pain relief.

 Kitchen

 You may benefit from completing kitchen tasks from a seated position initially.
 This will allow you to conserve energy and take pressure off the operated limb.
 You might like to think about having a stool or chair close by the work surface when making a hot drink, cooking or washing up.